Quakers Hill

 Quakers Hill has 108 active public transport stops, offering a mix of train and bus services.
 These stops are served by 60 different routes, collectively facilitating 4,281 weekly passenger trips.
 The area's transport accessibility is rated excellent, with residents typically residing just 163 meters from the nearest stop.

-Service frequency averages 611 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.
+On average, service frequency across all routes stands at 611 trips per day, translating to about 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport